wp-plugins/url-params/readme.txt

 == Changelog ==

+* 1.5: Nudge.
+WordPress didn't pick up this latest trunk version on commit.
+Will remove this comment in the future.
 * 1.5: Released 12/13/2013.
 Added support for conditional content via `ifurlparam` shortcode
 * 0.4: Released 7/11/2011.
 Added support for date formatting via the `dateformat` option
 * 0.3: Released 6/25/2011.
 Added support for alternative paramters, i.e. param="FirstName, First, name"